rubenwardy/minetest_modding_book/chapters/chat.md

 This returns two values, firstly a boolean which says that the command succeeded and secondly the chat message to send to the player.

+The reason that a player name rather than a player object is passed is because **the player might not actually be online, but may be running commands from IRC**.
+So don't assume that `minetest.get_player_by_name` will work in a chat command call back, or any other function that requires an ingame player. `minetest.show_formspec` will also not work for IRC players, so you should provide a text only version.
+For example, the email mod allows both `/inbox` to show the formspec, and `/inbox text` to send to chat.

 ## Intercepting messages

 You can use register_on_chat_message, like so: